cysouw/diathesis/text/c09_adverbials.md

   Ich versuche das Glas vollzuschenken.
 :::

-The ~~preverbs~~ as discussed in the previous chapter are one kind of preverbials.
-Other than that, a preverbial is either a directional or a resultative. ~~Directionals~~ are a closed class of preverbials that express a direction, like *hin-* or *her-*.
+The ~~preverbs~~ as discussed in the previous chapter are just one of the three different kinds of preverbials.
+Other than preverbs, a preverbial is either a directional or a resultative. ~~Directionals~~ are a closed class of preverbials that express a direction, like *hin-* or *her-*.
 They are concisely discussed in [@sec:adverbial-directionals], but they deserve more in-depth investigation. ~~Resultatives~~ are adjectival stems that are combined with verbs, like *voll* in [@last] above.
 For definitional clarity, they are opposed to depictives in [@sec:adverbial-resultative-predicates].
-The different diatheses induced by resultatives are discussed in great detail throughout this chapter. [@sec:adverbial-resultative-summary] gives a basic summary.
+The different diatheses that are induced by resultatives are discussed in great detail throughout this chapter. [@sec:adverbial-resultative-summary] gives a basic summary of those constructions.

 ### Directionals {#sec:adverbial-directionals}